-- 1. All lower-division courses taken in fulfillment of major requirements must be completed with a grade of C- or better. - 2.
-A minimum grade point average (GPA) of 2.0 must be maintained in upper- and lower-division courses used to fulfill the major requirements. - 3.
-A minimum overall GPA of 2.0 for all courses taken at UC Berkeley is required for graduation.
+- 1. All lower division courses taken in fulfillment of major requirements must be completed with a grade of C- or better. - 2.
+Courses taken to fulfill lower division major requirements may also be used to fulfill Seven-Course Breadth. - A minimum grade point average (GPA) of 2.0 must be maintained in upper and lower division courses used to fulfill the major requirements. - A minimum overall GPA of 2.0 for all courses taken at UC Berkeley is required for graduation. - Courses used to fulfill an upper division major requirement may not simultaneously fulfill a breadth requirement.